sagemath/sagewiki_to_gh-2022-10-10/days92/participants.md

 = Participants to Sage Days 92, Jan 2018, Morelia, Mexico =

-This is the list of participants for [[days92|Sage Days 92]], 22-26 Jan 2018, Morelia, Mexico.
+This is the preliminary list of participants for [[days92|Sage Days 92]], 22-26 Jan 2018, Morelia, Mexico.

 To register, click the "Register here" button on the [[http://matmor.unam.mx/software-tools-math|workshop webpage]] and fill in the registration form.

+You will receive a confirmation that your registration request has been received.
+This is not a confirmation of acceptance.

+Registration is happening at a high rate.
+Please register soon if you want to be considered for participation.

+Sadly we will not be able to accept everyone, for lack of space and funding.

 == Software Carpentry instructors ==